 Taking Care Of Your Drainage System

 There are many ways you can save your plumbing and ensure your pipework is working at its best.
-Dispose of your old cooking oils correctly and not down the pipes.
+Develop a grease disposal system and dispose of your old cooking oils correctly and not down the pipes.